 - Only a person with parental responsibility (PR), or a foster carer may give consent.
 A childminder, grandparent, parent's partner who does not have PR, cannot give consent. - When bringing in medicine, the parent informs their key person/back up key person, or room senior if the key person is not available.
 The setting manager should also be informed. - Staff who receive the medication, check it is in date and prescribed specifically for the current condition.
 It must be in the original container (not decanted into a separate bottle).
 It must be labelled with the child's name and original pharmacist's label. - Medication dispensed by a hospital pharmacy will not have the child's details on the label but should have a dispensing label.
-Staff must check with parents and record the circumstance of the events and hospital instructions as relayed to them by the parents. - Members of staff who receive the medication ask the parent to sign a consent form stating the following information.
-No medication is given without these details: - full name of child and date of birth - name of medication and strength - who prescribed it - dosage to be given - how the medication should be stored and expiry date - a note of any possible side effects that may be expected - signature and printed name of parent and date
+Staff must check with parents and record the circumstance of the events and hospital instructions as relayed to them by the parents. - In certain circumstances non prescribed medication can be administered but this must be discussed with the setting manager beforehand. - Members of staff who receive the medication ask the parent to acknowledge the online consent form (on Famly) stating the following information.
+No medication is given without these details: - full name of child and date of birth - name of medication and strength - dosage and time to be given. - how the medication should be stored and expiry date - a note of any possible side effects that may be expected.